The New Rules for Tangible Property Cast a Wide Net

 - Assess 2012 and future years’ expenditures in light of the new rules and treat accordingly for tax purposes.
 This may have financial statement implications, or may lead to changes in current capitalization policies and accounting procedures.

 The AICPA continues to analyze these regulations and speak out against the complexity of some of the rules on behalf of members and small businesses.
 Our advocacy includes written comments, as well as oral testimony before the IRS and Treasury.
 We have also been actively informing and educating members about these rules through articles, webcasts, conference sessions, and other tools.
-Visit the special resource webpage the AICPA created to give our members the information they need.

 We will monitor the developments in this technical area closely, while we also work on additional resources to assist members.
 Expect more communications from us on this important issue through newsletters, emails, publications and other venues.